-What is the aim of this guidance?
+The aim of this guidance

 The aim of this guidance is to help producers to write statistical commentary that provides insight, and is impartial, helpful and accessible to a range of audiences.

-What does this guidance cover?
+What this guidance covers

 This guidance is not a set of standards, but rather provides a common approach for writing about statistics, drawing on recognised good practice.